 Once you have fully tested your interface, the eiConsole for X12 makes deployment easy, too.
 In the eiConsole, configurations are just files on the file system.
-To copy files simply navigate to the root directory chosen for these configurations, and copy the files over to the other server, use the eiConsole’s built-in drag & drop feature or deploy your interfaces through the eiDashboard, PilotFish’s web-based application for Operational reporting and management of your interfaces.
+To copy files, simply navigate to the root directory chosen for these configurations and copy the files over to the other server; use the eiConsole’s built-in drag & drop feature or deploy your interfaces through the eiDashboard – PilotFish’s web-based application for Operational reporting and management of your interfaces.

-The eiConsole for X12 offers users the broadest range of EDI features and capabilities of any product on the market and dramatically reduces the technical complexity of parsing, validating, mapping & producing EDI Files.
+The eiConsole for X12 offers users the broadest range of EDI features and capabilities of any product on the market and dramatically reduces the technical complexity of parsing, validating, mapping and producing EDI Files.

 Additional EDI X12 Information